 A design and builder for the project was confirmed in April 2017.
 This design is now being taken through the Environment Effects Statement planning process.

-After submissions have been received, an independent Inquiry and Advisory Committee (IAC) will conduct public hearings.
+Following a six-week public exhibition period from 29 May to 10 July 2017, an independent Inquiry and Advisory Committee (IAC) will conduct public hearings.
 The hearings are scheduled to begin on 14 August 2017.

 The EES will inform decision-making on the West Gate Tunnel Project under Victorian legislation.